-- 1. notification of whether the proposed system meets the applicable criteria considered in the CESIR process; - 2. utility system impacts, if any; - 3. a description of where the proposed system is not in compliance with these requirements; - 4. detailed description of reasoning and justification for any system upgrades and associated equipment deemed necessary for interconnection of the project; - 5. a good faith, detailed estimate of the total cost of completion of the interconnection of the proposed system and/or a statement of cost responsibility for any system upgrades and associated equipment deemed necessary for interconnection of the project, which is valid for sixty (60) Business Days; and - 6. a Qualifying Upgrade Disclosure, if applicable.
+- 1. notification of whether the proposed system meets the applicable criteria considered in the CESIR process; - 2. utility system impacts, if any; - 3. a description of where the proposed system is not in compliance with these requirements; - 4. detailed description of reasoning and justification for any system upgrades and associated equipment deemed necessary for interconnection of the project; - 5. a good faith, detailed estimate of the total cost of completion of the interconnection of the proposed system and/or a statement of cost responsibility for any system upgrades and associated equipment deemed necessary for interconnection of the project; and - 6. a Qualifying Upgrade Disclosure, if applicable